apmiller108/tmp/README.md

 ##### Log in with Github
-This only works in development for now, which is setup in Github as `tmp-dev` and calls back to `https://titmouse-charming-correctly.ngrok-free.app`.
-This is a domain on my ngrok account.
-Github may support callback URLs to localhost, in which case I should change it.
-But for now, open a tunnel before using this...
+This only works in development for now, which is setup in Github as `tmp-dev` and calls back to `localhost:3000`.

+For future auth providers that do not support callbacks to `localhost`, use a tunnel service like [ngrok](https://ngrok.com/) that supports having a fixed domain.

 ```shell
 ngrok http --domain=titmouse-charming-correctly.ngrok-free.app 3000